Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

       linux# export SYSTEM_NAME=eniac
       ```

    1. Generate the system configuration.
-See below for an explanation of the command line parameters and some common settings.

       > **Note:** the provided command below is an **example only**.
 Run `csi config init --help` to print a full list of parameters that must be set.
 These will vary
       > significatnly depending on the system and site configuration.

+      > **Note:** Ensure that you select a reachable NTP pool/server passed in using the `--ntp-pools`/`--ntp-servers` flags, respectively.
+Adding an unreachable server can
+      > cause clock skew as `chrony` tries to continually reach out to a server it can never reach.

       ```bash
       linux# csi config init \